timtraining/teneo-twilio-ivr-example-connector/README.md

     ```
     npm install
     ```
 3. Create a `.env` file in the folder where you stored the source and add the URL of your engine.
-Optionally you can also specify the langauges for Speech To Text and Text To Speech:
+Optionally you can also specify the langauges for Speech To Text and Text To Speech.
+For Dutch, the LANGUAGE_TTS should be Polly.Lotte.
     ```
     TENEO_ENGINE_URL=<your_engine_url>
     LANGUAGE_STT=en-US